 Within our range of Mobile Safety Steps, we’ve got something for every warehouse or stockroom size.
 We have warehouse ladders with just 2 steps all the way up to 15.
 So, no matter what the working height is, we can help you get there.

 You’ll find we offer a few options when it comes to tread material.
 Choose between the standard metal grid or upgrade to an anti-slip tread for extra grip and safety.
 Hand rails are a feature on many of our warehouse steps with more than 2 treads.
 This ensures that you can always achieve the required three points of contact with the ladder and maximise safety.
 If you choose mobile platform steps with a large work platform it will also come with a barrier to ensure safety when working at height on the top platform.
 These steps with extra platform space are ideal when unloading directly from a lorry without its own lowering platform.

 EN 131 AND CLASS 1 CERTIFIED WAREHOUSE STEPS

 Many of our Warehouse Steps meet the requirements for EN or Class 1 certification, the British Standards HSE recommend when purchasing portable steps for a business and trade use.

-A great example of robust and quality safety steps are our exclusive EN Certified range.
-The range comes in 2, 3 and 4 tread options which are certified with EN14183, and a 5-tread version which is certified with EN 131 standard.
-This ensures that the max load allowance and overall quality is more than adequate, and is backed by a 3-year guarantee.
+A great example of robust and quality safety steps are our exclusive EN Certified Warehouse Steps.
+The range comes in 2, 3 and 4 tread options which are certified with EN14183.
+There is also a 5-tread version which is certified with EN 131 standard.
+This ensures that the maximum load allowance and overall quality is more than adequate, and is backed by a 3-year guarantee.

 Our classic warehouse steps, manufactured in the UK by Redhill.
 These mobile safety steps have been rigorously tested and certified to EN 131.
 They have also been awarded the British Standard Kitemark for the quality of rungs, stile and component connection strength, overall deflection and stability.